Pentecost: New Testament

-In Acts 2:17, it reads: "'And in the last days,' God says, 'I will pour out my spirit upon every sort of flesh, and your sons and your daughters will prophesy and your young men will see visions and your old men will dream dreams."
-He also mentions (Acts 2:15) that it was the third hour of the day (about 9:00 am).
+In Acts 2:17, it reads: "'And in the last days,' God says, 'I will pour out My Spirit upon every sort of flesh, and your sons and your daughters will prophesy and your young men will see visions and your old men will dream dreams."
+He also mentions (Acts 2:15) that it was the third hour of the day (about 9:00 A.M).
 Acts 2:41 then reports: "Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls."

 Some critical scholars believe some features of the narrative are theological constructions.
 They believe that even if the Pentecost narrative is not literally true, it does signify an important event in the history of the early church which enabled the rapid spread of Christianity.
 Within a few decades important congregations had been established in all major cities of the Roman Empire.

 Concerning Acts 2, Gerd Lüdemann considers the Pentecost gathering as very possible, and the apostolic instruction to be historically credible.
 Wedderburn acknowledges the possibility of a ‘mass ecstatic experience’, and notes it is difficult to explain why early Christians later adopted this Jewish festival if there had not been an original Pentecost event as described in Acts.
 He also holds the description of the early community in Acts 2 to be reliable.

 Lüdemann views Acts 3:1–4:31 as historical.
 Wedderburn notes what he sees as features of an idealized description, but nevertheless cautions against dismissing the record as unhistorical.
 Hengel likewise insists that Luke described genuine historical events, even if he has idealized them.

 Biblical commentator Richard C. H. Lenski has noted that the use of the term "Pentecost" in Acts is a reference to the Jewish festival.
 He writes that a well-defined, distinct Christian celebration did not exist until later years, when Christians kept the name of "Pentecost" but began to calculate the date of the feast based on Easter rather than Passover.

 Peter stated that this event was the beginning of a continual outpouring that would be available to all believers from that point on, Jews and Gentiles alike.